naf445/naf445_msia414_project/README.md

 python src/4-preprocess-new-text.py
 ```

-12 ) Score new text and save output
+12 ) Score new text with ReligioBERT and save output
 - Once your cleaned text data has been placed in `data/cleaned_data/ready_for_scoring/`, head to the `config.yml` file and make sure `data_out_file_names:` has listed as many output files as you have input files, and the names are as you want them to appear.
 - Run from root directory
 ```bash